-- 116. Plaintiff incorporates by reference the averments of the preceding paragraphs of the Complaint as if fully set forth at length herein. - 117.
-Defendants expressly warranted that docetaxel (TAXOTERE®) was safe and well accepted by users. - 118. docetaxel (TAXOTERE®) does not conform to these express representations, because docetaxel (TAXOTERE®) is not safe and has numerous serious side effects, many of which were not accurately warned about by Defendants. - 119.
-As a direct and proximate result of the breach of these warranties, Plaintiff suffered and will continue to suffer severe and permanent personal injuries, disfigurement, harms, and losses.
+- 116. Plaintiff repeats, reiterates, and re-alleges all preceding paragraphs of this Complaint inclusive, with the same force and effect as if fully set forth herein, and further alleges as follows: - 117.
+Defendants expressly warranted that Docetaxel (TAXOTERE®) was safe and well accepted by users. - 118.
+Docetaxel (TAXOTERE®) does not conform to these express representations, because Docetaxel (TAXOTERE®) is not safe and has numerous serious side effects, many of which were not accurately warned about by Defendants. - 119.
+As a direct and proximate result of the breach of these warranties, Plaintiff suffered and will continue to suffer severe and permanent personal injuries, disfigurement, harms, and losses. - 120.
+Plaintiff relied on Defendants' express warranties. - 121.
+Members of the medical community, including physicians and other healthcare professionals, relied upon the representations and warranties of Defendants for use of Docetaxel (TAXOTERE®) in recommending, prescribing, and/or dispensing Docetaxel (TAXOTERE®).
+Defendants breached the aforesaid express warranties, as their drug Docetaxel (TAXOTERE®) was and is defective. - 122.
+Defendants expressly represented to Plaintiff, Plaintiff's physicians, and/or healthcare providers that docetaxel (TAXOTERE®) was safe and fit for use for the purposes intended, that it was of merchantable quality, that it did not produce any dangerous side effects in excess of those risks associated with other forms of treatment for cancer, that the side effects it did produce were accurately reflected in the warnings, and that it was adequately tested and fit for its intended use.

-- 120. Plaintiff relied on Defendants' express warranties. - 121.
-Members of the medical community, including physicians and other healthcare professionals, relied upon the representations and warranties of Defendants for use of docetaxel (TAXOTERE®) in recommending, prescribing, and/or dispensing docetaxel (TAXOTERE®).
-Defendants breached the aforesaid express warranties, as their drug docetaxel (TAXOTERE®) was and is defective. - 122.
-Defendants expressly represented to Plaintiff, Plaintiff's physicians, and/or healthcare providers that docetaxel (TAXOTERE®) was safe and fit for use for the purposes intended, that it was of merchantable quality, that it did not produce any dangerous side effects in excess of those risks associated with other forms of treatment for cancer, that the side effects it did produce were accurately reflected in the warnings, and that it was adequately tested and fit for its intended use. - 123.
-Defendants knew or should have known that, in fact, their representations and warranties were false, misleading, and untrue in that docetaxel (TAXOTERE®) was not safe and fit for the use intended, and, in fact, docetaxel (TAXOTERE®) produced serious injuries to the users that were not accurately identified and represented by Defendants. - 124.
+- 123. Defendants knew or should have known that, in fact, their representations and warranties were false, misleading, and untrue in that docetaxel (TAXOTERE®) was not safe and fit for the use intended, and, in fact, docetaxel (TAXOTERE®) produced serious injuries to the users that were not accurately identified and represented by Defendants. - 124.
 As a result of the foregoing acts and omissions, Defendants caused Plaintiff to suffer serious and dangerous side effects, severe and personal injuries that are permanent and lasting in nature, and economic and non-economic damages, harms, and losses, including but not limited to: past and future medical expenses; psychological counseling and therapy expenses; past and future loss of earnings; past and future loss and impairment of earning capacity; permanent disfigurement including permanent alopecia; mental anguish; severe and debilitating emotional distress; increased risk of future harm; past, present, and future physical and mental pain, suffering, and discomfort; and past, present, and future loss and impairment of the quality and enjoyment of life.